ucsdwcsng/ucsdwcsng.github.io/index.md

 ### Novel Sensing for Robotics and Autonomous Systems
 We create cutting-edge sensing solutions to enhance the capabilities of robots and autonomous devices, including flexible robots and privacy-preserving localization techniques.
 We are pioneering next-generation localization systems for Industrial IoT 4.0, enabling safer and more efficient smart manufacturing, warehouse management, and private 5G networks.
 We have developed autonomous robots and deep-learning powered localization systems that enable easy-to-deploy location services, even in complex environments.

-### Reliable xG mmWave and Beyond Communication: We are overcoming the limitations of traditional mmWave connectivity to enable reliable, high-throughput communication for indoor and outdoor scenarios.
+### Reliable xG mmWave and Beyond Communication
+We are overcoming the limitations of traditional mmWave connectivity to enable reliable, high-throughput communication for indoor and outdoor scenarios.
 We create new Massive MIMO architecture that is sustainable.
 We develop real-time RAN Intelligent Controller and AI algorithms for network optimization.

-### Communication and Power Delivery for IoT Devices:
+### Communication and Power Delivery for IoT Devices
 We are developing ultra-low power WiFi communication and wireless power transfer technologies to dramatically improve the energy efficiency and connectivity of IoT devices.
 We build a low-power, long-range, and reliable backscatter systems.
 We improve the range of WiFi with smart surface deployment.
 We developed a universal sensing platform using wireless, batteryless RFID and flexible sensors.

 ### Spectrum Sensing